Manzariyeh Rural District

 Manzariyeh Rural District (دهستان منظريه) is in the Central District of Shahreza County, (Note: Formerly Qomsheh County) Isfahan province, Iran.
-It is administered from the city of Manzariyeh.
+Its capital was the village of Omarabad, now a neighborhood in the city of Manzariyeh.

 Demographics

 Population

 At the time of the 2006 National Census, the rural district's population was 11,643 in 2,995 households.
 There were 7,953 inhabitants in 2,049 households at the following census of 2011.
 The 2016 census measured the population of the rural district as 8,294 in 2,109 households.
-The most populous of its 36 villages was Artillery Group 22 Garrison, with 4,049 people.
+The most populous of its 36 localities was Artillery Group 22 Garrison, with 4,049 people.